- Death & Loss of Life

 We all have deaths that happen in our own families whether it is caused by illness, normal death, tragedy, typhoons, stroke or heart attack, people who are shot by guns, wars or self inflicted deaths like suicide.
 It is hard to imagine how everyone feels losing someone they love in life.
 But natural deaths are easier to cope with than unnatural deaths I think because at least you have time to say your goodbyes to them but with sudden death it is unexpected to happen.
-We hear about people being killed by landslides due to storms, people being killed by tsunamis and earthquakes, people being killed due to wars and so on.
+We hear about people being killed by landslides due to storms, people being killed by tsunamis and earthquakes, people being killed due to wars, people being gunned down and so on.
 And these deaths are also sudden deaths that no family is prepared for them but has to be dealt with.
 No one is prepared to say their last words or goodbyes.
-Suicide is the worst thing I think when someone you love dearly takes their own life.
+Suicide is the worst I think when someone you love dearly takes their own life.
 You don't expect it would happen but it had.

 Let me tell you a story of my mother who took her own life which left me and the family devastated for life and how I dealt with it.
 I was the eldest in the family of six children, four boys and two girls.
 In my culture, if you are the eldest, you automatically assume responsibility when your mother dies or your father dies come to that.
 Two weeks before my mother committed suicide, I graduated as a midwife.
 My father and mother came to my graduation day and they were both very proud and happy that I have finished my two-year course midwifery and I will be able to get a job and will be able to help them in return.
 That was my plan.
 I was very happy that at least I can start earning money for a change instead of spending it for school fees.
-But due to my mother's sudden death, my happiness was short-lived.
-I began to worry about how would I cope doing what my mother use to do everything for us.
+But due to my mother's sudden death, my plans and dreams were short-lived.
+I began to worry about how would I cope doing what my mother used to do everything for us.
 But no time to worry, I just got on with it.
 It was hard work but I had to do it.
 Looking down at my innocent young siblings, my heart bled for them.
 I was not prepared for that situation at all.
-I had to forget all about my dreams and future plans because my family always come first in any situation.
+I had to forget all about my dreams and future plans because my family needs me most.
 My father just got on as well with the day to day job to provide for us and drowned his sorrows in his work.

 How I coped after my mother's death

 How I managed the following days and months that followed, I did not know.
-My father went back to work and I looked after everyone in the house, my blind grandfather, my younger brothers and three year old sister.
-I cleaned the house, did the laundry, cooked our meals, feed our animals like chickens, dogs and pigs, and even go to the farm to tend to my mothers sweet potatoes that she planted before she died, carrying my sister on my back.
+My father went back to work and I looked after everyone in the house, my blind grandfather, my younger brothers and three-year old sister.
+I cleaned the house, did the laundry, cooked our meals, feed our animals like chickens, dogs and pigs, and even go to the farm to tend to my mother's sweet potatoes that she planted before she died, carrying my sister on my back.
 My brothers were attending primary school at the time so I had to prepare their packed lunches every morning and helped them with their home works.
 I asked my brothers to help me, like fetch water from the well because in our village, we don't have water taps like we have here.
 We had to fetch water to cook our food.
 Then I realised why my mother used to get uptight and distressed because my younger siblings don't listen to her sometimes.
 I had to grow up so quick.
 It was hard to be a mother and a sister to them as well.
 Somehow I managed to do what my mother used to do but it was very hard indeed.
 That is why I did not have time to grieve over my mother's death.
 I was too busy looking after all my loved ones but I did it with all my love for my family.
-I still miss my mother but we have a loving step-mother who looks like our mother and she loves us all.
+I still miss my mother though but we have a loving step-mother who looks like our mother and she loves us all.
 They really look like twins but not identical.
 My father remarried after a few years had passed and she is a wonderful loving step-mother who loves us unconditionally.
 My stepmother got asthma too but she is not suicidal like my mother.

 Tips on how to deal with sudden death